Home » ... Years After » 20 Years After » We Need to Talk About Srebrenica

 The Silent Strength of Srebrenica Mothers

 And what about the mothers of Srebrenica?
 They were silent all the time from the Resolution being brought up, discussed and up to its abandonment.
-Maybe they knew that it will be abandoned and they did not want to seek and hold for a last straw of justice.
+Maybe they knew that it will be abandoned.
+And they did not want to seek and hold for a last straw of justice.
 Maybe they knew that even with the Resolution being adopted, it would not change anything.
 Maybe they were silent because they do not have strength to talk or fight anymore.
 With or without the resolution, their sons, husbands, brothers are still gone and no Resolution can bring them back nor justify the brutal way they died.
 Again, Europe leaders played with people’s feelings and left it as a child leaves a toy to focus on something else – a new toy.

 However, no matter how individuals react or what they say, one thing is certain: People were killed in a matter of only few days in order to erase a nation from that part of the Balkans.
 The massacre of such proportions could only happen in a planned and arranged way, and all of the above mentioned is indisputable evidence that the Srebrenica tragedy was indeed a genocide.